-The overall aim of the Honours Programme is to make the learning experience for the gifted students more enticing and challenging and to prepare you for a leading role in the pharmaceutical field, be it academia, public or hospital pharmacy, or industry.
+The overall aim of the Honours Programme is to make the learning experience for the gifted students more enticing and challenging and to prepare you for a leading role in the pharmaceutical field, be it academic, public or hospital pharmacy, or industry.

 The Honours Programme entails a total of 45 ECTS, divided over 2.5 years, of which 25-30 ECTS are allocated to honours-level courses (not applicable to CPS students) and 15-20 ECTS for extracurricular activities and projects (for both PS and CPS students).
 Part of these extracurricular activities (5-7.5 ECTS) will be organised in the Interdisciplinary Module of the Honours Academy (Osiris BETA-B2HRI) in which all honours programmes of the Faculty of Science participate, see link in the sidebar to the left for more information.
 These include the organisation of interdisciplinary symposia and an excursion to one of the many European research institutes.

-Examples of honours projects that have been initiated in the past are: the organization of a mini symposium on Fraud in Science, writing a book on Pharmacy for laymen, following a Ph.D. level course on Immunology, organising a workshop mind mapping, or initiating a research internship at a research group in the Netherlands or abroad.
+Examples of honours projects that have been initiated in the past are; the organization of a mini-symposium on Fraud in Science, writing a book on Pharmacy for laymen, following a Ph.D. level course on Immunology, organising a workshop mind mapping, or initiating a research internship at a research group in the Netherlands or abroad.
 An overview of projects can be found at http://web.science.uu.nl/hpps.
 Important to note is that there are no strict guidelines of what an honours project should look like as long as it is related to pharmaceutical sciences.
 This gives you the full freedom to follow your personal interests and to explore your potential and limitations.

-When you have fulfilled the ECTS criteria you will be awarded with an internationally recognised honours certificate which will list the projects you have initiated during your honours programme.
+When you have fulfilled the ECTS criteria you will be awarded an internationally recognised honours certificate which will list the projects you have initiated during your honours programme.
 In addition, it provides you with a lifelong professional network for HP alumni.